eit6609/storyteller/README.md

 These are the supported options:

 * `templatesDir`, string, required: the path of the directory containing the templates
 * `outputDir`, string, required: the path of the directory to use for the generated XHTML files.
-This directory is used as input for the [ePUB creator](https://github.com/eit6609/epub-creator), so you can put in this directory any extra file (images, sylesheets) that you need in the ePUB.
+This directory is used as input for the [ePUB creator](https://github.com/eit6609/epub-creator), so you can put in this directory any extra file (images, stylesheets) that you need in the ePUB.
 * `metadata`, object, required, the options for the ePUB creator, with these properties:
     * `title`, string, optional, default `untitled`: the title of the ePUB
     * `author`, string, optional, default no author: the author of the ePUB